cyclr/docs/pages/v2/05-application-connectors/information/openapply-information.md

 ---
 {::options parse_block_html="true" /}
 <section class="card">

-## Custom Fields
+## Custom fields

 Student and Parent objects support the use of custom fields.

-The "Field Location" format for each of the supported methods is as follows:
+The correct **Field Location** format for each of the supported methods is as follows:

 | Method Name                     | Field Location                              | Example                            |
 | :------------------------------ | :------------------------------------------ | :--------------------------------- |